redis/redis/README.md

 counting and so forth.
 Notable functions inside this file:

 * `incrRefcount()` and `decrRefCount()` are used in order to increment or decrement an object reference count.
 When it drops to 0 the object is finally freed.
 * `createObject()` allocates a new object.
-There are also specialized functions to allocate string objects having a specific content, like `createStringObjectFromLongLong()` and similar functions.
+There are also specialized functions to allocate string objects having specific contents, like `createStringObjectFromLongLong()` and similar functions.

 This file also implements the `OBJECT` command.